carlescliment/handy-tests-bundle/UPGRADE-1.1.md

     }

 And that's it!
 If you have factories of different bundles, now you can define the proper namespace and move them.
-Also, if you have other dependencies (i.e. one factory that needs another) you can easily add it to the constructor arguments.
+Also, if you have other dependencies (i.e. one factory that needs another) you can easily add them to the constructor arguments.